‘Safety does not come instantly, you should implement it consistently.’

 It may feel daunting, but you don't need to be an expert on the internet.
 Understanding what children do online and the risks they face will help you keep your child safe online.
 It is important that we talk about the potential dangers to our children.

-If you want to find out more information about online safety, I have attached some useful websites below.
+If you want to find out more information about online safety, we have attached some useful handouts and websites below.

-Should you have any queries or in need of any additional support, please feel free to contact me.
+Should you have any queries or in need of any additional support, please feel free to contact our Online Safety Co-Ordinator - Mrs Cagney (Deputy Headteacher)

 www.thinkyouknow.co.uk- is a website that gives practical advice and guidance for children, young people, parents and carers.